jdrain/SCIAA_spellcheck/README.md

     parser needs to decide which lines to pull and which to ignore.
   + output can be formatted as .txt or .csv, depending on preference
-3. Potential Features To Be Added
-  + features up to date for right now